-The office manager, Mrs. Tahra Canady, is the custodian of all records for currently enrolled students, and for students who have withdrawn or graduated.
+The Student Information Specialist, Mrs. Ora Linville, is the custodian of all records for currently enrolled students, and for students who have withdrawn or graduated.

 D. Types of Education Records

 For the purposes of this policy, the term "education records" means those records, files, documents, and other materials that contain information directly related to a student and are maintained by the School or by a person acting for Great Hearts Monte Vista South, including: